-Performance Share Vesting For 2017
+Performance Share Vesting For 2018

-In February 2018, the Compensation Committee reviewed and approved the total shareholder return relative to our performance share peer group for 2017 for purposes of determining the vesting amount for the final tranche of the performance shares granted during 2015, the second tranche of the performance shares granted during 2016 and the first tranche of the performance shares granted during 2017.
-For 2017, our total shareholder return for purposes of performance share awards was negative 3.7%, which was in the 38th percentile relative to our pre-determined performance share peer group for awards made in 2015, the 31st percentile relative to our pre-determined performance share peer group for awards made in 2016 and the 29th percentile relative to our pre-determined performance share share peer group for awards made in 2017.
-As set forth in the following table, which illustrates actual performance and shares earned for performance shares granted in 2015, 2016 and 2017, this resulted in the complete forfeiture of the performance shares tranches related to 2017 for the awards made in 2016 and 2017.
+In February 2019, the Compensation Committee reviewed and approved the total shareholder return relative to our performance share peer group for 2018 for purposes of determining the vesting amount for the final tranche of the performance shares granted during 2016, the second tranche of the performance shares granted during 2018.
+For 2018, our total shareholder return for purposes of performance share awards was 5.9%, which was in the 62nd percentile relative to our pre-determined performance share peer group for awards made in 2016, the 57th percentile relative to our pre-determined performance share peer group for awards made in 2017 and the 50th percentile relative to our pre-determined performance share peer group for awards made in 2017 and the 50th percentile relative to our pre-determined performance share peer group for awards made in 2018.
+The following table illustrates actual performance and shares earned for performance shares granted in 2016, 2017 and 2018, including the complete forfeiture of the performance share tranches related to 2017 for the awards made in 2016 and 2017.

-- (as Percent of Target) 2015 2016 2017 Total Shareholder Return for Performance Shares 16.7% 19.8% (3.7)% 2015-2017 Performance Share Cycle 168.2% 130.0% 16.7% 2016-2018 Performance Share Cycle 160.6% 0.0% 2017-2019 Performance Share Cycle 0.0%
+Percent of Tranche Vested (as Percent of Target) 2016 2017 2018 Total Shareholder Return for Performance Shares 19.8% (3.7)% 5.9% 2016-2018 Performance Share Cycle 160.6% 0.0% 127.1% 2017-2019 Performance Share Cycle 0.0% 100.0% 2018-2020 Performance Share Cycle 81.3%